-The difference between Activated Alumina and Molecular Sieves, Molecular sieves feature pores whose size can be adjusted through the exchanging of ions which allows them to separate molecules or substances based on size Alumina is not capable of.
-On the other hand, activated Alumina demonstrates a higher water adsorption capability than Molecular Sieves, meaning that it can absorb a lot more water than molecular sieves.
+The difference between Activated Alumina and Molecular Sieves is that Molecular Sieves feature pores whose size can be adjusted through the exchanging of ions which allows them to separate molecules or substances based on size Alumina is not capable of.
+On the other hand, Activated Alumina demonstrates a higher water adsorption capability than Molecular Sieves, meaning that it can absorb a lot more water than molecular sieves.
 Hence, making it used in the drying of various gases, liquids, and streams.

 Here in Stream Peak, our Activated Alumina comes in two sizes, 2-5mm dia and 5-8mm dia, to suit your needs.
 With its various properties, such as high water adsorption capacity, mechanical strength, and very low attrition loss, it is designed to give a dew point of at least -40°C and, in some cases, a dew point of -70°C or better when under high pressure.